 Founder & Chief Technology Officer

-Edward Jung founded Intellectual Ventures in 1999 after leaving Microsoft Corporation where he was chief architect and advisor to executive staff.
-At Intellectual Ventures, he also serves as the chief technology officer, setting strategic technology and new business models for the company.
+Edward Jung founded Intellectual Ventures (IV) in 2000 after leaving Microsoft Corp. where he was chief architect and advisor to executive staff.
+At IV, he serves as the chief technology officer, setting strategic technology direction and new business models for the company.

-An avid inventor, Mr. Jung holds more than 500 patents worldwide and has over 1,200 patents pending.
-His inventions are in the areas of biomedicine, computing, networking, energy, and material sciences.
+An avid inventor, Mr. Jung holds more than 900 patents worldwide and has more than 500 patent applications pending.
+His inventions are in the areas of biomedicine, computing, networking, energy and material sciences.

-Mr. Jung has served as an advisor to Harvard Medical School, the Fred Hutchinson Cancer Research Center and the Institute for Systems Biology and consulted to the Asia Pacific Federation, the Aspen Institute, the China Academy of Sciences, the National Academy of Sciences, and the World Health Organization.
+Mr. Jung has served as an advisor to Harvard Medical School, the Fred Hutchinson Cancer Research Center and the Institute for Systems Biology, as well as a consultant to the Asia Pacific Federation, the Aspen Institute, the China Academy of Sciences, the National Academy of Sciences and the World Health Organization.